souffle-lang/souffle-lang.github.io/pages/docs/arguments.md

 folder: docs
 ---

 Arguments define the values of atoms, functors, and constraints.
+They can be constants, variables, record constructors, ADT constructors, type conversions,aggregators, and invocations to binary/unary operations, and user-defined operations.

+### Constants
+TBD.

+### Variables
+TBD.

+### Intrinsic Functors and Operations

 Intrinsic functor **cat(*string*, *string*)** is used to concatenate two strings together.
 It can be nested to concatenate more than two strings.
 ```prolog